- 2020 Multi Lot Discount Application

 SAVINGS ON PROPERTY TAXES

-If you changed your legal residence during this year, purchased a new home, built a new home or simply moved to a different home you own, you must make application for legal residence on the new home for Tax Year as soon as possible.
+If you changed your legal residence during this year, purchased a new home, built a new home or simply moved to a different home you own, you must make application for legal residence on the new home for the current tax year as soon as possible, but no later than the penalty date (Jan.
+15th).
 Once an initial application for classification of property as a legal residence is filed and approved, no further application is required to maintain that classification unless the status of the property changes such as an ownership change or you move your legal residence to another home you own.
 An application can be obtained in the Forms section below.

 AGRICULTURAL USE VALUE

 You must meet specific criteria to qualify for either farm use or timber management.
 If a property qualifies for the agricultural use classification for the first time during this year, an application to receive Agriculture Use Value for the year needs to be made as soon as possible.
 Even though the filing period for Agricultural use is year-round (The Ag Use deadline for each year is January 15th which is the first penalty date for taxes), the applications received later in the year may not reflect any adjustments to the initial tax bill.
-Please file as soon as feasible to avoid any delay or inconvenience in processing your application and receiving an accurate initial tax bill.
+Please file as soon as feasible to avoid any delay or inconvenience in processing your application and receiving an inaccurate initial tax bill.
 Please remember Ag Use is not an exemption.
 Once the use changes from Ag Use, rollback taxes of up to five (5) years will apply dependent upon how long the property has carried the Ag Use classification.

 MULTIPLE LOT DISCOUNT